michaelsoltys/IAA/README.md

 - Compiled PDF versions of each chapter/section
 - `figures/` subdirectory with diagrams, photos, and illustrations
 - Common styling and title templates
-- Makefile for compilation (supports all chapter subdivisions)

 ### 📂 Solutions/
 Worked solutions to selected textbook problems, organized by problem number: